 John the Baptizer’s disciples come to Jesus and ask Him why His disciples do not fast (like they and the Pharisees do).
 Jesus answers them by parable, explaining that it is not appropriate for the attendants of the Bridegroom to fast when he is with them.
-That is the time for celebrating.
-But once he leaves, then will come the days for fasting.

 Jesus shares two parables about the incompatibility between the old patterns of righteousness as taught by the Pharisees, and the new way of life that He has come to offer.